jerichodinozo/resume/README.md

 ## Instructions

 ### 1. MkDocs installation
 Building a website from scratch can be very tedious.
-Basic static webpages require knowledge of HTML, some CSS, and maybe some Javascript.
+Basic webpages require knowledge of HTML, some CSS, and maybe some Javascript.
+From Etter's principles, creating static webpages allows for speed, simplicity, portability, and security.
 Static website generators are tools that help lower the barrier of entry to building websites.
 In this guide, we will be using the static site generator MkDocs to generate our webpage.

 #### 1.1: Open terminal
 Opening terminal will allow us to install the various programs that we will be needing throughout this guide.